Volue-Public/energy-smp-docs/CONTRIBUTING.md

 mike deploy X.Y latest --update-aliases
 ```

-Once deployed, you can browse through all the documentation versions using `mike serve` command.
+Once deployed, you can browse through all the documentation versions by using `mike serve` command instead of `python -m mkdocs serve`.

-Pass the `--push` flag to the `deploy` command to push your changes to the remote and publish the documentation.
+To push your changes to the remote and publish the documentation, pass the `--push` flag to the `deploy` command.